TykTechnologies/tyk-operator/docs/ingress.md

 # Ingress

-Tyk Operator offers an Ingress Controller, which dynamically creates ApiDefinition resources as per the ingress spec.
+Tyk Operator offers an Ingress Controller, which dynamically manages ApiDefinition resources as per the ingress spec.
  Tyk Gateway can be configured as a drop-in replacement for any standard Kubernetes Ingress.

 Most Ingress Controllers heavily rely on annotations to configure the ingress gateway.
 With Tyk Operator, our Ingress